Tom Butler (bishop): Marriage and family

 Barbara Butler, his wife, is the executive secretary of Christians Aware, a charity that is involved in education and development.
 They have two grown-up children and four grandchildren.

 Retirement

 He retired to Wakefield, where he has been licensed as an honorary assistant bishop ever since – first of the Diocese of Wakefield and then of the Diocese of Leeds.
-During the "transformation period" when the dioceses of Ripon & Leeds, of Wakefield and of Bradford were dissolved and the new Leeds diocese founded, Butler served as "mentor bishop" for the new diocese (having previously been diocesan bishop of a large diocese with an area scheme), as acting diocesan Bishop of Bradford (while its final bishop, Nick Baines — whom Butler first worked with as Bishop of Croydon in 2003 – was on sabbatical, FebruaryApril 2014), then (2022 April 2014) as acting diocesan bishop of Leeds, and as interim area bishop of Bradford (AprilDecember 2014).
+During the "transformation period" when the dioceses of Ripon & Leeds, of Wakefield and of Bradford were dissolved and the new Leeds diocese founded, Butler served as "mentor bishop" for the new diocese (having previously been diocesan bishop of a large diocese with an area scheme), as acting diocesan Bishop of Bradford (while its final bishop, Nick Baines – whom Butler first worked with as Bishop of Croydon in 2003 – was on sabbatical, February–April 2014), then (20–22 April 2014) as acting diocesan bishop of Leeds, and as interim area bishop of Bradford (April–December 2014).